 Click here for an informational video on security freezes.

-A new consumer protection law, Senate Enrolled Act 394 of 2014, took effect July 1, 2014, part of an ongoing effort by Indiana Attorney General Greg Zoeller's office to help consumers protect themselves from identity theft and safeguard their credit.
+A new consumer protection law, Senate Enrolled Act 394 of 2014, took effect July 1, 2014.
 Because identity thieves could attempt to steal the information of individuals such as children or disabled adults who have clean credit history in order to assume their identities and perpetrate fraud, the new law offers a "protected consumer security freeze," similar to the credit freeze for adults.
 Parents can use it to protect their children from identity theft even if the children don’t have credit yet.
 For mentally disabled adults who also should be protected against identity theft, their legal guardians can register them for the security freeze.

 Below are links to the three credit bureaus’ Protected Person Security Freeze sites.
 With each of the three credit bureaus, registering for a security freeze for a minor or protected consumer must be done in writing, by mail, rather than online.
 Each of the three credit bureaus has a slightly different format for registering for a security freeze for a minor or other protected consumer, so read the directions carefully.